aahamlin/aahamlin.github.io/_posts/2021-09-05-probabilistic-forecasting.md

 ### Calculating Cycle time percentiles

 Probabilistic forecasting gives you the ability to predict the likelihood of completing an amount of work based on your team's past performance.
-Use various percentiles of your cycletimes to calculate the possible chances of completing an amount of work within a period of time.
+Use various percentiles of your cycle times to calculate the possible chances of completing an amount of work within a period of time.

-For example, given a month of cycletimes using the Percentile formula I can see that 95% of the time a unit of work is completed less than 5 days, and 50% of the time it is completed in less than 4.3 days.
+For example, given a month of cycle times using the Percentile formula I can see that 95% of the time a unit of work is completed less than 5 days, and 50% of the time it is completed in less than 4.3 days.

 | Probability        | 95.00% | 85.00% | 70.00% | 50.00% |
 | Cycle time (30-day) | 4.91   | 4.65   | 4.38   | 4.29   |